varul29/ESP8266/README.md

   ### Issue 1
   If still the problem is there while installing the esp8266 board use the following steps

- - Open you IDE and click on "File -> Preferences"
+ - Open Arduino IDE and click on "File -> Preferences"
  - In preferences on the link mentioned below in snap

  ![alt text](https://github.com/varul29/ESP8266/blob/master/ESP8266_Snaps/Issue.PNG)